elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 # Implementation

-## Development Tools

-After prototyping using Sketch was completed, each team member took responsibility for the development of specific sections of the site.
-CodePen was used to make each component for the website before all of the sections were integrated into the appropriate page layouts.
-The benefit of using CodePen is that HTML, CSS and JavaScript code can be written in the browser, and compiled in real time, with the result visible in the same window. \cite{p19}  Ultimately, it allows for faster development and easy troubleshooting.

-From CodePen, the front-end code was integrated into the site’s pages using text editors such as Atom and Sublime, each member had their own preferences.
-This was where PHP was added.
-In the later stages of development, all of the code was edited and written using text editors.

 ##Code Organization

+## Communication

+Most group communication was done on Slack, but other social media messaging systems were also used on occasion.
+Trello was used to organize and track the progress of group tasks.
+This tool was also used to share ideas during the HCI portion of the project.
+If a member couldn’t be present, FaceTime meetings were also used.

-### Remote Server
+## Remote Server

 Trellis was used to set up a remote server to be used for the IXN website’s development.
 When Trellis sets up a local development environment, it automatically creates a server, provisions it, and installs WordPress \cite{p21} .
 This is done by Vagrant in Trellis, by which a Vagrantfile uses the Ansible provisioner to run dev.yml to set up a virtual machine on the WordPress site using VirtualBox \cite{p22} .

 This was done through a few simple steps.
 First the site was configured based on the WordPress Sites docs.
 Then, group_vars/development/wordpress_sites.yml and group_vars/development/vault.yml were edited.
 Finally, vagrant up was run from the command line from the Trellis folder in the site directory.

 To create a remote server from the remote development environment, a couple of extra steps were needed: Provision and Deploy.
 Provisioning was done in order to ensure MariaDB and Nginx were installed, Nginx was configured, and a database was set up for the IXN site.
 The server was provisioned using server.yml.
 Deployment was done using deploy.yml which took the codebase from GitHub, ran Composer, created config files and reloaded Nginx. \cite{p23}.

+## Development Tools

+After prototyping using Sketch was completed, each team member took responsibility for the development of specific sections of the site.
+CodePen was used to make each component for the website before all of the sections were integrated into the appropriate page layouts.
+The benefit of using CodePen is that HTML, CSS and JavaScript code can be written in the browser, and compiled in real time, with the result visible in the same window. \cite{p19}  Ultimately, it allows for faster development and easy troubleshooting.

+From CodePen, the front-end code was integrated into the site’s pages using text editors such as Atom and Sublime, each member had their own preferences.
+This was where PHP was added.
+In the later stages of development, all of the code was edited and written using text editors.

 ### GitHub